ORDisbo Supported

 • Failure to comply with specific Oregon trust accounting rules

-• Missing monthly reconciliation records
+• Missing monthly three-way reconciliation records

 • Commingling client trust and operating funds